Post

 The ASAN_OPTIONS environment variable configures ASAN’s behavior: detect_leaks=0 disables memory leak detection (not relevant here — we only care about the overflow), abort_on_error=1 forces the process to terminate immediately on the first error (so the crash is clean and unambiguous), and print_legend=0 suppresses the explanatory footer that ASAN normally appends.

-Within seconds, the DHCPv6 handshake completes.
-Unlike DHCPv4’s simple two-step exchange, DHCPv6 uses a four-message sequence: Solicit (client asks “are there any servers?”), Advertise (server says “I’m here, here’s what I can offer”), Request (client says “I accept your offer”), and Reply (server confirms and sends the final configuration).
-The Reply carries the poisoned DNS_SERVERS option.
+Within seconds, the exchange completes.
+A full DHCPv6 handshake is a four-message sequence: Solicit (client asks “are there any servers?”), Advertise (server says “I’m here, here’s what I can offer”), Request (client says “I accept your offer”), and Reply (server confirms and sends the final configuration).
+The configuration always arrives in that final Reply, and here the Reply carries the poisoned DNS_SERVERS option.
 When udhcpc6 processes this option in option_to_env(), ASAN detects the overflow and terminates the process.

 Reading the ASAN Output